 I’ll explain the reasons why currency exchange for a property purchase is unique, as well as how you can get a better rate & avoid high charges.

-The 3 reasons currency exchange is different for property purchases
+Three reasons currency exchange is different for property purchases

 You can see below just how much the pound to euro exchange rate moves over time.